Learning relaxation time distributions from spectral induced polarization data with a complex-valued variational autoencoder: Results

 Cylindrical inclusions exhibit a steeper dependence, with a fitted exponent of $\alpha = 1.37 \pm 0.15$ and a higher determination coefficient of $0.95$.
 The prefactor for cylinders, $\beta = 1.62\times10^{-3}$~s\,mm$^{-\alpha}$, is of the same order of magnitude as that obtained for spheres, and the resulting relaxation times span a comparable range.
 A direct comparison of the fitted exponents yields $\Delta\alpha = -0.37 \pm 0.19$.
-Although the cylindrical exponent is larger, the difference remains close to the limit of statistical significance given the limited number of samples.
-These results show that the CVAE-derived mean relaxation time exhibits a clear size dependence, consistent with theoretical models of interfacial polarization \citep[e.g.,][]{misra_interfacial_2016, bucker_electrochemical_2018}.
+Although the exponent for cylinders is larger, the difference is close to the limit of statistical significance.